Leonard Cuff

 Leonard Albert Cuff (28 March 1866 – 9 October 1954) was a sportsman and sports administrator from New Zealand.
 Born in Christchurch, Cuff was an all-round sportsman who excelled at both athletics and cricket, his most significant sporting association is as the 12th (of 13) Founding Members of the International Olympic Committee, He was appointed to represent New Zealand and Australia from 1894 to 1905.
 Cuff is credited with instigating the first athletics competitions between Australia and New Zealand, and inter-provincial competitions within New Zealand.
 He managed New Zealand's first tour of an international athletics team.
+He was inducted into the New Zealand Sports Hall of Fame in 1995.

 Biography

-Cuff captained the first New Zealand national cricket team, and at first-class level he played for both Auckland and Canterbury and later for Tasmania.
+Cuff captained the first New Zealand national cricket team.
+At the first-class level, he played for both Auckland and Canterbury and later for Tasmania.
 He also played rugby for Canterbury.

-In athletics Cuff won the New Zealand long jump title 3 times (1889, 1896 and 1897).
-In 1887 he was a founder and first Honorary Secretary of the New Zealand Amateur Athletic Association.
-Cuff managed the 5-man team (including himself) that went to England and France in 1892.
+In athletics, Cuff won the New Zealand long jump title three times (1889, 1896 and 1897).
+In 1887, he was a founder and first Honorary Secretary of the New Zealand Amateur Athletic Association.
+Cuff managed the five-man team (including himself) that went to England and France in 1892.
 In Paris, France he won a silver medal for hurdles at an International Athletics Meet.
 He was also an amateur golfer, winning the Tasmanian Amateur championship in 1904.
 Cuff died in Tasmania in 1954.

 The Leonard Cuff Medal was established in 2000 to award people for their contribution to olympism in New Zealand.
 John Davies was awarded the medal in 2003, but it has since been discontinued.